-He may see that he is beginning to have several elders who are getting to be active in his church now.
+He may see that he is beginning to have a group of elders who are going to be active in his church now.
 Or maybe he sees that now he can reach that village and start a new church there.
-I don't know how it will help him ride around the world on his bicycle.
+I don't know how it will help him ride around the world on his bicycle?
 But starting a new church, that I can see.

 And what have they seen as a benefit for their men?
 "Well, he is less critical.
 She is teaching better.
 He has built a better relationship with his wife."
 For instance, I received a testimony from one wife.
-They had been married only about three months, and he went to a Basic Christian Life group.
+They had been married only about three months, and he went to a Basic Christian Life (Nav.
+Series 2:7) group.
 He really didn't want to be there, and he really didn't do anything.
-He was just a listener, but he came back, and he got interested and after a couple of weeks he said, "Do you have a book for me?"
+He was just a listener but he came back and he got interested and after a couple of weeks he said, "Do you have a book for me?"
 And he began to do the lessons.
-Before the first course was over this brand-new wife went to the coach and said, "I am so glad that you came and led these Basic Christian Life lessons My husband is a totally changed person.
+Before the first course was over this brand new wife went to the coach and said, "I am so glad that you came and led this group of Basic Christian Life (Nav.
+Series 2:7).
+My husband is a totally changed person.
 He so much better and our marriage has improved so much."
 That's a wonderful testimony.